hegerdes/PicDownloader/README.md

 # JodelCity
 Python Script to Download Pictures and Videos

-IMPORTANT
+* IMPORTANT *
-ONLY Testet on LINUX with Python 3.7
+Only Testet on LINUX with Python 3.7

 This provides a script to download all pictues on jodelCity